 Handcrafts: each week we are focusing on a different seasonal handcraft with our book from Rooted Childhood.
 We have cross stitched, baked, sewn, and so much already!

 Solfa: Children of the Open Air on youtube has been an amazing resource for us to learn Solfa!
 My kids are really loving these lessons!

 Folk Songs: We’re following the folk song list and schedule and we downloaded all of the folk songs to a playlist and we listen to, often!

 Other: Swimming Lessons, chess class (via co-op), Bible Study Fellowship and church have been wonderful add-ons to our curriculum!

 That’s it, I think!
 It feels full at times, but we are focusing on short lessons and making the most of our days.
-We have really loved Ambleside Online so far, and I promise to do a full review at the end of the year!
+We have really loved Ambleside Online so far.
+If you're interested in diving deeper, check out my full First Grade Homeschool Curriculum Review.
 Happy Homeschooling!